SharonStrats/sanity-migration/README.md

 ## Delete documents from a schema type

-You can delete all documents from a particular schema by modifying delete.ts to include the document types you want to delete.
-Run tsc and then run node dist/delete.js

-    tsc
+You need to specify a Document Type to delete.

-    yarn deletedocuments
+    yarn start

+Select delete, then documents, then enter the Document Type for the documents you want to delete.

+### Detailed Implementation Information

 Below is the code that will delete, the [0...999] is simply how many documents to delete.
 If you don't have this nothing gets deleted.